1FarZ1/league-of-legends-win-predector/README.md

  A ML Model That Predict The Percentage of Winning for Each Blue And Red , Currently The Accuracy is quite low  for The Lake of data , but It Still in Maintainance

+## Contains

+- Notebook For Detailled Explanation
+- Prod File which contain A code for a local server to test the model using the streamlit library and user friendly interface

 ## Status

 ### The Model is Still in Maintainance , The Accuracy is Quite Low , But It's Still in Development , Currently Looking for More Data to Train The Model , And Trying to Find The Best Model to Use